⚡ Async Java System Design — 5 Clean Layers for Ultra-Fast, Non-Blocking Workflows 🚀

 🎯 Goal: Create fully non-blocking REST APIs using reactive programming💡 Key Idea: Use Spring WebFlux to return

-from your REST endpoints — works over Netty instead of traditional servlet model.
+Mono or Flux from your REST endpoints — works over Netty instead of traditional servlet model.

 ⚙️ Tech Stack: Spring WebFlux, Project Reactor, Mono/Flux, Netty